All Episodes

 I hope it only gets better.

-There's no disputing that we're deporting all these criminal illegal immigrants.
+There's no disputing that we're deporting all these criminal, illegal immigrants.

 There's no disputing that we've gotten inflation now under control.

-Uh there's no disputing that we have the largest tax cut now signed into law in the history of the country.
+There's no disputing that we have the largest tax cut now signed into law in the history of the country.

-Uh there is no disputing that the world is a safer place with the Iranians not months away from having nuclear weapons, which they've been threatening to use against Israel and the United States.
+There is no disputing that the world is a safer place with the Iranians not months away from having nuclear weapons, which they've been threatening to use against Israel and the United States.

 I think that makes the world a safer place.